-Just like the psychedelic trips it creates, the history of Psilocybin has had a long and winding journey.
+Just like the psychedelic trips it creates, the history of psilocybin has been a long and winding journey.
 From its use in religious rituals in ancient civilizations to its rise to stardom in the counterculture movement.
-From breakthrough scientific research to the dark ages; the history of Psilocybin in many ways mirrors the complexity of human history.
+From breakthrough scientific research to the dark ages of magic mushrooms; the history of psilocybin in many ways mirrors human history.

 The History of Psilocybin From Ancient Times to Modern Uses

-Psilocybin is the hallucinogenic compound found in certain types of mushrooms found around the world including the United States.
+Psilocybin is the primary chemical agent behind the psychedelic effects of magic mushrooms.
 It has been used for thousands of years, for ritual, religious, medicinal, and recreational reasons.

 How long have humans been using psilocybin?
 Well, how long have we existed?

-Psilocybin has been used since the birth of civilization 12,000 years ago, and possibly even used before then as some evidence suggests.
+Magic mushrooms have been used since the birth of civilization 12,000 years ago, and possibly were even used before then.

-The earliest evidence of Psilocybin use is a mural that was found in Northern Australia which depicts mushroom drawings and psychedelic illustrations.
+The earliest evidence of magic mushroom use is a mural that was found in Northern Australia which depicts mushrooms and psychedelic illustrations.
 Archeologists have dated it back to 10,000 BCE.
-Rock paintings in Spain suggest Psilocybin were used around prehistoric people in Europe in 4,000 BCE.
+Rock paintings in Spain suggest magic mushrooms were around prehistoric people in Europe in 4,000 BCE.

-Ethnobotanist and psychonaut Terence McKenna even argued that Psilocybin mushrooms may have expedited human evolution, by creating a state of hyperconnectivity between brain networks, doubling the size of human brains, enabling technological innovations, and sparking ideas like religion and language.
+Ethnobotanist and psychonaut Terence McKenna even argued that shrooms may have expedited human evolution, by creating a state of hyperconnectivity between brain networks, doubling the size of human brains, enabling technological innovations, and sparking ideas like religion and language.

 Psilocybin in Central America

-The ancient civilizations that most famously used Psilocybin were in Central America.
-There is a lot of indigenous artwork in Central America that depicts Psilocybin mushrooms as a tool of communication with the gods.
+The ancient civilizations that most famously used psilocybin were in Central America.
+There is a lot of indigenous artwork in Central America that depicts mushrooms as a means of communicating with the gods.

-In the Nahuatl language, which was used by Mayan and Aztec people, Psilocybin mushrooms were called Teonanácatl, which translates to “flesh of the gods.”
-Aztec Mayan and Toltec religious myths frequently mention these particular mushrooms, stating that they were given to their ancestors by the serpent god who created all life.
+In the Nahuatl language, which was used by Mayan and Aztec people, magic mushrooms were called Teonanácatl, which translates to “flesh of the gods.”
+Aztec Mayan and Toltec religious myths frequently mention mushrooms, stating that they were given to their ancestors by the serpent god who created all life.

 Because of this, psilocybin was used in religious and spiritual ceremonies for divination, healing, anesthetizing pain, and celebrations.
 Their use can be traced as far back as 1,500 BCE.